 There are also risks if you get pregnant and Paragard is in your uterus.
 Severe infection, miscarriage, premature delivery, and even death can occur.
 Because of this, your healthcare provider may try to remove Paragard, even though removing it may cause a miscarriage.

 If you continue your pregnancy with Paragard in place, see your healthcare provider regularly.
-Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from
+Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.

 It is not known if Paragard can cause long-term effects on the fetus if it stays in place during a pregnancy.